abendigo/abendigo.github.io/_posts/2019-07-18-sapper-graphql-subscriptions.markdown

       }
     }

 Quick note.
-A subscription server side is implemented as an `AsyncIterator`.
+On the server side, a subscription is implemented as an `AsyncIterator`.
 I made a quick async generator function that sleeps for 1 second after returning a random number.